aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 Use weighted f1 when data is unbalanced.

-5. Others common metrics
+<u>Others common metrics</u>

-    a.
-ROC curve (receiver operating characteristic curve)
+   1. ROC curve (receiver operating characteristic curve)

+      Using the shape of curve to determine the better model when comparing with ROC curve of different models.

-    b.
-AUC (Area Under the ROC Curve)
+   2. AUC (Area Under the ROC Curve)

+      Measures the entire two-dimensional area underneath the entire ROC curve (degree or measure of separability).

-    c.
-Confusion matrix
+   3. Confusion matrix

+      For viewing the exact number of TP, TN, FP, FN.
+It is usually used for performance measurement of the different classes.

-    d.
-Loss functions
+   4. Loss functions

+      Can customized loss functions to fit the business problem.

+<u>Considerations</u>

-Confusion matrix may be required in there is a need to see the exact number of TP, TN, FP, FN, sometimes uses for more technical-inclined stakeholders.
-Both metrics in 5a & 5b requires predicted labels & predicted probabilities in order to plot curve, avoid using when extracting proabilities is not possible or difficult.
+Both ROC curve & AUC are often used together, it is also known as AUROC (Area Under the Receiver Operating Characteristics).
+They requires predicted labels & predicted probabilities in order to plot curve, avoid using when extracting probabilities is not possible or difficult.

+Confusion matrix usually used for finding out the absolute the values in the non-diagonal cells (wrong predictions), also known as False Positive: (Type 1 Error), False Negative: (Type 2 Error).
+This metrics is used for more technical-inclined stakeholders and the purpose is to improve the wrong predictions.

 For loss functions, there is binary cross-entropy and multi-class entropy for binary/multi-class classification problems.
-These metrics are often used by internal development team.
+These losses can be further optizimed by implementing cost function to increase the loss of undesirable outcome (function similar to class weight).
+The result of the cost function can be viewed by comparing the confusion matrix of different cost.
+However, implementing the cost function requires more domain expertise of the problem.
+This metrics is used usually by internal development team or more technical-inclined stakeholders.

 ## b.)
 Selecting metrics for regression problems
 This section covers some of the most common metrics used for evaluating model for regression problems.